shwetakumari14/shwetakumari14.github.io/_pages/projects.md

             <li>Created a TicketMaster booking application using AngularJS for the frontend and NodeJS for the backend.</li>
             <li>The app allows users to search for events using different filters, with the backend retrieving filtered results from the TicketMaster API. </li>
             <li>It includes features like autocomplete and sorting for results, and users can add events to their favorites.</li>
-            <li>Additionally, a NodeJS API is implemented to fetch artists data in parallel, ensuring low latency within the application.</li>
+            <li>Additionally, a NodeJS API is implemented to fetch artists' data in parallel, ensuring low latency within the application.</li>
         </ul>
     </div>
 </div>